 [NAFTA is under revision.
 NAFTA will most likely turn into the USMCA (United States Mexico Canada Agreement).
 USMCA is expected to be approved in the beginning of 2019.
 Until then NAFTA will remain active and the visas under NAFTA are still available.
 Learn more about how the USMCA will affect Canadians. ] In 2018, the […]Continue Reading

 Can I work a Second Job while holding an H-1B Visa?
 Many people supplement their personal finances with a second job.
 However, if you are working in the United States on an H-1B visa, you must be careful.
 The H-1B visa is a visa that requires a sponsorship from your employer.
 This means that if […]Continue Reading

+Lastest update on the H-1B applications being accepted in 2019.
 The United States Citizen and Immigration Services (USCIS) has reached their yearly 65,000 H-1B visa cap for the fiscal year of 2019.
 This means that anyone who is currently applying for an H-1B visa may not be accepted until 2020.
-There is an additional 20,000 applications to be approved for the US advanced degree exemption, […]Continue Reading
+There is an additional 20,000 […]Continue Reading

 What is the H-1B Visa?
 The H-1B Visa is a work visa that allows highly skilled workers to work in the United States.
 A high skill worker is a worker with a University education or extensive work experience.
 To apply for this visa, you must have a current job offer from a United States Company. […]Continue Reading

 What is the H-1B visa?
 The H-1B visa is for individuals in specialty occupations, including science, engineering, and information technology.
 Through this program, a US employer can temporarily employ a foreign worker to occupations that require highly specialized knowledge in a field.
 However, the application process can at times be frustrating or confusing.
 The following […]Continue Reading